dotnet/AspNetCore.Docs/aspnetcore/blazor/components/virtualization.md

 The item content for the `Virtualize` component can include:

 * Plain HTML and Razor code, as the preceding example shows.
-* One or more Razor components.
+* One or more Blazor components.
-* A mix of HTML/Razor and Razor components.
+* A mix of HTML/Razor and Blazor components.

 ## Item provider delegate